Drug Interactions between amlodipine and atorvastatin

 This report displays the potential drug interactions for the following 2 drugs:

 Interactions between your drugs

-There were no interactions found in our database between amlodipine and atorvastatin - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between amlodipine and atorvastatin.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Amlodipine is in the drug class calcium channel blocking agents.

 - Amlodipine is used to treat the following conditions:

 - Atorvastatin is in the drug class statins.

 Atorvastatin is used to treat the following conditions:

 - Hyperlipoproteinemia Type IIa, Elevated LDL

 - Hyperlipoproteinemia Type III, Elevated beta-VLDL IDL